Lawyer Profile Detail

 Mr. Tanner is a member of the Intellectual Property Institute of Canada (IPIC), the Law Society of Upper Canada (LSUC), the Ontario Bar Association (OBA) and the Canadian Bar Association (CBA).

 In his spare time, Mr. Tanner is an avid guitar player.
-His band has released two albums and has performed at the El Mocambo and elsewhere in Toronto.
+His band has released two albums and has performed at the El Mocambo and elsewhere in southern Ontario.
 He is also a dedicated downhill skier who has challenged the slopes in BC, Alberta, Quebec, Colorado, Wyoming, Vermont, New York, Arizona, New Mexico and Utah.
-Mr. Tanner is an active member of Triathlon Ontario and the Toronto Triathlon Club and has competed in various Olympic distance triathlons in southern Ontario.
+Mr. Tanner is an active member of Triathlon Ontario and the Toronto Triathlon Club and has competed in numerous triathlons at the sprint, Olympic and IRONMAN 70.3 distances.

 Canada's Federal Court of Appeal Upholds C$180 Million Judgment in Favour of Merck Against Apotex in a Landmark Patent Damages Ruling